 - Demonstrate high levels of accuracy, particularly in spelling and grammar

 - Pose and respond to questions

 - Express, justify and develop their own opinions

 - Narrate events in the past tense coherently

 - Use a wide range of linguistic structures to enhance oral fluency

 In Years 10 and 11, we follow the Eduqas Course for GCSE- exploring the world across 3 Themes, split into 9 Units which cover Identity and Culture, Local, National, Interational and Global Areas of Interest and Current and Future Study and Employment.
 This scope of study poses key questions to students about the world around them and question topical issues across a range of content.

-2. World Cinema
+(Keep World Cinema Club)